Allocating Common-Value Goods: Optimal mechanism

-\begin{remark}[Comparison with Theorem \ref{thm: optimal mechanism log-concave}] As the discussion above suggests, whether $s_{i}^{\texttt{max}}(n) \rightarrow 1$ as $n \rightarrow \infty$ has crucial implications.
-In the Appendix, we show that if $f$ is log-concave and symmetric around the prior, then $s_{i}^{\texttt{max}}(n) \to 1$ as $n \rightarrow \infty$.
-This aligns with Theorem \ref{thm: optimal mechanism log-concave}, which shows that, for the top group, the optimal indirect utility coincides with its first-best payoff $\overline{U}_{i}$ for every market size.
-Moreover, in any finite market, the piecewise linear function with parameter $s_{i}^{\texttt{max}}=1$ lies above the first-best payoff $\overline{U}_{i}$ in a neighborhood of $s_{i}=1$ and is therefore infeasible.
+\begin{remark}[Comparison with Theorem \ref{thm: optimal mechanism log-concave}] As the discussion above suggests, whether $s_{i}^{\texttt{max}}(n)$ converges to $1$ has important implications.
+In the Appendix, we show that if $f$ is log-concave and symmetric around the prior, then $s_{i}^{\texttt{max}}(n) \to 1$ as $n \to \infty$.
+This is consistent with Theorem \ref{thm: optimal mechanism log-concave}, which shows that for the top group, the optimal indirect utility coincides with its first-best payoff $\overline{U}_{i}$ for every market size.
+Note that in any finite market, the piecewise linear function with parameter $s_{i}^{\texttt{max}}=1$ lies above the first-best payoff $\overline{U}_{i}$ in a neighborhood of $s_{i}=1$ and is therefore infeasible.
 Consequently, both the designer and a high-type agent $i$ strictly benefit from having infinitely many market participants.

 \end{remark}